mahlonsmith/ruby-ezmlm/README.md

 ## Limitations

 This library doesn't create new lists from scratch.
-Use ezmlm-make.
+Use `ezmlm-make`.

 This library is designed to only work with lists stored on disk (the default), not the SQL backends.